resvirtualis/resvirtualis.github.io/airia2018/airia.md

 - main conference dates: Dec 4-6

+### Submission

+Submissions are be handled electronically via this [AIRIA 2018 paper submission Website](https://cmt3.research.microsoft.com/AIRIA2018/)

-### Paper submission
+### Guidelines for paper submission

-- Long form papers for oral presentations to follow the same format as ACCV and a maximum of 8 pages (LNCS, see below) + 2 pages references
+- Papers intended for preferred oral presentations to follow the same format as ACCV and a maximum of 14 pages and using LNCS format (see below) excluding pages for references

-- Short form papers for posters presentations to follow the Lecture Notes in Computer Science format with a maximum length of 2 pages
+- Papers for posters presentations to follow the Lecture Notes in Computer Science format with a recommended length of 4 pages and not to exceeed maximum length of 14 pages excluding references

-- Paper format should follow  [guidelines for ACCV2018 paper submission](http://accv2018.net/call-for-papers/#guidelines)
+- Paper format should follow the [guidelines for ACCV2018 paper submission](http://accv2018.net/call-for-papers/#guidelines) including

-### Guidelines

-- All submissions to be handled electronically via CMT Website (link TBA)

-- A complete paper should be submitted using the following:

- - Submission should be blind and use the blind-submission review-formatted templates

  - Paper submission [detailed instructions](http://accv2018.net/wp-content/uploads/accv2018submission.pdf)

  - [LaTeX Templates](https://aiaesthetics.github.io/accv2018kit.zip)

- - Papers which violate page limits will be rejected
+ - Papers which go over page limits will be not be considered

 - See paper submission deadlines above